A Client Has Two Checking Accounts At Two Different Banks

 • Redeem Rewards Wisely: Redeem your rewards wisely, whether it’s for cash back, gift cards, or other perks.

-3. Utilize Bank Perks and Benefits
+3. make use of Bank Perks and Benefits

 • Explore Available Perks: Check with your banks to see what perks and benefits are available to you.